-As of March 24, 2015, Regency's directors and executive officers and their affiliates (including ETE, ETP and their respective subsidiaries) beneficially owned and had the right to vote Regency common units and Class F units at the special meeting, which represent less than % of the Regency units entitled to vote at the special meeting.
+At the close of business on the record date for the special meeting, Regency's directors and executive officers and their affiliates (including ETE, ETP and their respective subsidiaries) beneficially owned and had the right to vote Regency common units and Class F units at the special meeting, which represent less than % of the Regency units entitled to vote at the special meeting.
 It is expected that Regency's directors and executive officers will vote their units "FOR" the adoption of the merger agreement and the transactions contemplated thereby, although none of them has entered into any agreement requiring them to do so.
 Under the terms of the merger agreement, ETE and ETP have agreed to vote all of the Regency common units and Class F units owned beneficially or of record by ETE, ETP or their respective subsidiaries in favor of the merger.